Reviewing Charlie’s (CHUC) & Its Competitors

 |-$110.28 million

-Charlie’s’ rivals have higher revenue, but lower earnings than Charlie’s.
-Charlie’s is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Charlie’s’ peers have higher revenue, but lower earnings than Charlie’s.
+Charlie’s is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

-Charlie’s has a beta of 4.62, suggesting that its stock price is 362% more volatile than the S&P 500.
-Comparatively, Charlie’s’ rivals have a beta of 1.16, suggesting that their average stock price is 16% more volatile than the S&P 500.
+Charlie’s has a beta of 4.62, indicating that its share price is 362% more volatile than the S&P 500.
+Comparatively, Charlie’s’ peers have a beta of 1.17, indicating that their average share price is 17% more volatile than the S&P 500.

 Charlie’s Company Profile